 Walking on the Tilak Road in Pune, one of the busiest streets in the ninth-largest metropolis of India, we were engulfed by diesel exhaust.
 An otherwise beautiful day was clouded by thick smoke from the tailpipe of a city bus, adding to the already polluted air.
 Young children crossed the…

-As Director of the Office of the Chief Scientist at RMI, Clay oversees research, communications, and diverse engagements both within and outside RMI.
-Clay also serves as Project Manager for Reinventing Fire: China, a partnership with the Chinese government to examine the maximum feasible share of renewables and efficiency technology in the Chinese energy economy through 2050.
-The project’s aim is to develop a transparent, adjustable, and enduring model to inform China’s energy future.
-Clay has worked on energy strategy in more than a dozen countries.
+Clay previously served as the Director of the Office of the Chief Scientist, where he oversaw diverse research and collaboration engagements both within and outside RMI.
+From 2013-2015 he served as the Project Manager of Reinventing Fire: China, a partnership with the Chinese government to examine the maximum feasible share of renewables and efficiency technology in the Chinese energy economy through 2050.
+Clay has worked on energy strategy in more than 15 countries and brings rigorous approaches to research and engagement to help solve complex challenges in the energy sector.

 Prior to joining RMI, Clay worked in viticulture, marketing, and social-business incubation.
 As a Wilderness Emergency Medical Technician, he has led expeditions in the Sierra Nevada, Himalaya, and Rocky Mountains.